"Ayɛka": Abu Trica breaks down after court issues ruling in his extradition case

 Abu Trica exits court after extradition case ruling

-The Gbese District Court reportedly dismissed an application filed by his lawyers and rejected claims that his arrest had a political motive and entrapment.
+The court reportedly dismissed an application filed by his lawyers and rejected claims that his arrest had a political motive and entrapment.

-In a video, Abu Trica was spotted exiting the courtroom with the police after the court proceedings.
+In a video, Abu Trica exited the courtroom with the police officers after the court proceedings as his supporters continued their protest outside the premises.

-Video showed the handcuffed socialite in a sombre mood as he departed the premises with police officers after the proceedings.
+In the video, the handcuffed socialite was seen in a sombre mood as the police officers escorted him into an awaiting vehicle.

+He appeared to be struggling to hide his emotions following the pronouncement from the court.

 JOIN IN: Suspicious Content In Your Feed?
 Bust It With Our Free and Brief Fact-Checking Course.
 Get a Certificate!